apache/infrastructure-website/content/pages/asf-yaml.md

         dismiss_stale_reviews: true
         require_code_owner_reviews: true
         required_approving_review_count: 3

+       Upcoming features

+Development

+Development
+If you would like to add some features you are free to open a Pull Request and propose your changes, the whole logic is defined in the asfyaml.py file.
       # squash or rebase must be allowed in the repo for this setting to be set to true.
       required_linear_history: false